 Data and Privacy in EU Merger Control

 Data has become a cause célèbre of competition policy.
-Dubbed the ‘new oil’ by The Economist in 2017, companies with data at the heart of their business models now make up seven of the world’s 10 most valuable.
+Dubbed the ‘new oil’ by The Economist in 2017, companies with data at the heart of their business models now make up seven of the world’s 10 most valuable companies.
 Responding to the economic change engendered by the rise of the data economy, competition regulators, practitioners and academics have assessed how novel competition concerns may arise in data-intensive markets, whether regulators have the tools to tackle such concerns, and the potential implications for remedies.
 Competition regulators have also had to grapple with the sometimes competing pressures of data regulation, notably data protection rules for personal data, when regulating markets in data-intensive sectors.

 Setting the scene: what do we mean by ‘data’ and the interplay between competition and data protection?